Fall brides, gather round.

 It photographs beautifully, feels luxe, and keeps everyone warm.

-And yes, your girls will actually rewear them.
+And bonus, your girls will actually rewear them.

 3. A Blanket Basket at Your Ceremony